hack4impact-uiuc/ymca/api/README.md

 Built with [Express](https://expressjs.com/) and [MongoDB](https://www.mongodb.com/).

+## Environments

+There are three environments that the backend runs in: `production`, `dev`, and `test`, each with their own database. `production` is set on deployment, `dev` is set whenever running locally, and `test` is set when tests are running.
+These environments are automatically set based on the task.

 ## Development

 If you are working with the API, remember to change the `baseURL` in [`client/src/utils/api.js`](https://github.com/hack4impact-uiuc/ymca/blob/master/client/src/utils/api.js) to the local server `http://localhost:9000/`.